 HDX report provides detailed HDX data per site.
 The data for each site is shown in two views.

-This view shows the following data for a site:
+The Summary view shows the following data for a site:

 - Users – The number of active users on the site.

-- TCP Flows - The number of active HDX sessions on the site that use TCP protocol.
+- TCP Flows - The number of active HDX sessions on the site that use the TCP protocol.

 To view HDX Reports:

-In Citrix SD-WAN Center, navigate to Reporting > HDX, and in the timeline control select a period.
+In the Citrix SD-WAN Center, navigate to Reporting > HDX, and in the timeline control select a period.

 You can select and view reports of a particular time frame by using the timeline controls.
 For more information, see, Timeline controls.

-You can also create, save and open report views.
+You can also create, save, and open report views.
 For more information, see, Manage views.